 Using the troubleshooting mode in WP Payeezy Pay

 As soon as you have a problem using WP Payeezy Pay, I highly recommend you go into the plugin’s settings and change the Mode to Troubleshooting.
 Save settings and then go to the form and process a $1 payment or donation.
 Instead of sending the transaction to Payeezy, it sends it to a special page that displays all of the information being sent to Payeezy.

 You can then take a screenshot and send this to Payeezy Support if you would like them to troubleshoot the issue.

 If you would like me to fix your problem

 Unfortunately, I no longer offer free troubleshooting for WP Payeezy Pay.
-The problems I’ve been contacted about have always been issues with the credentials entered into the plugin (i.e. wrong payment page id, etc.).
+Most of the problems I’ve been contacted about have been issues not with the plugin, but with things on First Data’s side.
 These issues can and should be rectified by contacting Payeezy support.

-If you would like me to troubleshoot your issue, I charge a flat fee of $25 for WP Payeezy Pay troubleshooting.
+If you would like me to troubleshoot your issue, I charge a minimum $25 for WP Payeezy Pay troubleshooting.
 If I cannot rectify your issue, I will issue a full refund.